-Without healthy and accessible food, we cannot work, learn, or take care of our families.
-This is the situation for Yfaniel Pierre and his family, who dream of a better life but can’t find work in Port-au-Prince or make enough money through farming in Kobonal.
-Yfaniel and his wife, Fleurzil, have six children that they struggle to feed and provide for.
-And with each storm that passes through Haiti, their dirt-floor shack crumbles even more and rain pours through the mud and sticks barely holding the roof together.
-Yfaniel’s family is hungry and praying for help from generous Catholics, like you.
+Without healthy and accessible food, we cannot work, learn or take care of our families.
+That is the situation Yfaniel Pierre faces.
+This dedicated father dreamed of a better life for his wife and six children, but he didn’t earn enough money through farming to afford even the most basic necessities.
+And with each storm that passed through Haiti, their dirt-floor shack crumbled even more as rain poured through the mud and sticks that barely held the roof together.

-Children like Yfaniel’s are disproportionately affected by hunger in Haiti — 30 percent of children chronically malnourished and eleven percent are underweight, while one in five children under the age of five are stunted.
+Children like Yfaniel’s are disproportionately affected by hunger in Haiti — and early childhood malnutrition has devastating lifelong effects.
+Nearly half of Haiti’s population is undernourished, and 10 percent of children are underweight, while one in five children under age 5 are stunted.

-Anemia is also a big issue for children in Haiti, as about one-third of children and women here are anemic because of low iron consumption through healthy foods.
-Anemia causes to dizziness, shortness of breath, fatigue, and even worse symptoms.
+Anemia is also a big issue for children in Haiti.
+About one-third of children and women are anemic due to low iron consumption.
+Anemia causes dizziness, shortness of breath and fatigue, and it may lead to pregnancy complications.

-Although agriculture is a prominent industry in Haiti, the country is consistently not able to provide enough food to feed its own people.
-Yfaniel has experience as a farmer, but he still can’t keep enough food on the table for his young children.
+Although agriculture is a prominent industry in Haiti, the country is unable to provide enough food to feed its own people.
 Unproductive land, an increasing population, and poor sanitation processes contribute to this phenomenon.
 Yfaniel’s family and other farmers here are often left to rely on sparse rainfall rather than irrigation to support their crops, and most of their staple food, rice, is imported.

-Father Glenn Meaux established the Kobonal Haiti Mission over 25 years ago and has expanded it from addressing only malnutrition among the elderly to even broader goals for food, water, housing, and microfinancing for the poorest of the poor in this region.
-A month’s worth of cornmeal, oil, and beans can mean the difference between health and malnutrition because of the challenging way of life in this Central Plateau region of Haiti.
+Father Meaux established the Kobonal Haiti Mission over 30 years ago and has expanded it from addressing malnutrition among the elderly to even broader goals for food, water, housing, education and microenterprise for the poorest of the poor in this region.
+A month’s worth of cornmeal, oil and beans can mean the difference between health and malnutrition because of the challenging way of life in the Central Plateau region of Haiti.

 Please consider showing your love for the poor and supporting our mission to help feed the most vulnerable people of Kobonal.
-Every little bit helps to fight child hunger in Haiti and give families the hope and faith in God they need to thrive.
+Every little bit helps fight child hunger in Haiti and gives families the hope and faith in God they need to thrive.